jdelkins/pia-tools/systemd/README.md

 5. If you don't wish to use the rtorrent notification feature, edit the `.service` files and remove the `-rtorrent $RTORRENT_URL` parts.

-6. Enable the timers:
+6. Enable the timers.
+Use whatever interface name you want in place of `wgpia0`.

-        $ systemctl enable --now pia-reset-tunnel.timer
+        $ systemctl enable --now pia-reset-tunnel@wgpia0.timer
-        $ systemctl enable --now pia-pf-refresh.timer
+        $ systemctl enable --now pia-pf-refresh@wgpia0.timer

-7. If you don't wish to use the port forwarding setup, then you don't need `pia-pf-refresh.timer`.
-In this case, you might want to also edit `pia-reset-tunnel.service` since it also reconfigures the forwarded port after the new tunnel comes back up.
+7. If you don't wish to use the port forwarding setup, then you don't need `pia-pf-refresh@.timer`.
+In this case, you might also want to also edit `pia-reset-tunnel@.service` (e.g. `systemctl edit pia-tunnel-reset@wgpia0.service`) since it also reconfigures the forwarded port after the new tunnel comes back up.
+If you don't install the `pia-portfward` binary, the port forwarding configuration will fail harmlessly.

-8. If you want to get your tunnel up now, run the reset service by hand:
+8. If you want to get your tunnel up now, run the reset service by hand as follows.
+This service first tears down the existing configuration (as it is intended to reconfigure the tunnel with a completely new private key and, hopefully, a different public ip address), but if the interface doesn't already exist, the tear-down steps will fail harmlessly.

-        $ systemctl start pia-reset-tunnel.service
+        $ systemctl start pia-reset-tunnel@wgpia0.service

 9. Test your setup: